 - 300-600 milligrams: altered vision and perception and decreased motor control

 - 500-1500 milligrams: A persistent dissociative sedation

-Depending on tolerance levels, other medications used, and frequency of use and abuse as well as the dose of the drug, users may experience a high defined by:
+Depending on tolerance levels, other medications used, and frequency of use as well as the dose of the drug, users may experience: